TurkServer/docs/index.md

 layout: default
 ---

-[TurkServer](https://github.com/HarvardEconCS/turkserver-meteor) is a framework based on the Javascript platform [Meteor](https://www.meteor.com/) that makes it easy to build interactive web-based user experiments for deployment on [Amazon Mechanical Turk](https://www.mturk.com/mturk/welcome).
+[TurkServer](https://github.com/HarvardEconCS/turkserver-meteor) is a framework based on the JavaScript platform [Meteor](https://www.meteor.com/) that makes it easy to build interactive web-based user experiments for deployment on [Amazon Mechanical Turk](https://www.mturk.com/mturk/welcome).

 This tutorial will explain how to get up and running with TurkServer.
 The intended audience is someone who:

 1. **Is familiar with [Amazon Mechanical Turk](https://www.mturk.com/mturk/welcome)** and understands how to request and approve work.
 If you have never used Mechanical Turk before, we recommend you explore a bit first.
 Go [here](https://requester.mturk.com/) and create one of the example projects.

-2. **Knows the basics of the Javascript app platform [Meteor](https://www.meteor.com/).** If you have never used Meteor before, that's fine -- it's quite easy to learn.
+2. **Knows the basics of the JavaScript app platform [Meteor](https://www.meteor.com/).** If you have never used Meteor before, that's fine -- it's quite easy to learn.
 Before continuing with this tutorial, [install](https://www.meteor.com/install) Meteor and then complete the [to-do app tutorial](https://www.meteor.com/tutorials/blaze/creating-an-app).

 All the code for the project that you will build during the tutorial can be found [here](https://github.com/ldworkin/turkserver-tutorial).